Gadi Taub

-Gadi Taub (גדי טאוב; born April 19, 1965, in Jerusalem) is an Israeli right-wing pundit and political commentator.
+Gadi Taub (גדי טאוב; born April 19, 1965, in Jerusalem) is an Israeli historian, author, screenwriter and political commentator.
 He is a Senior Lecturer in the School of Public Policy and the Department of Communications at The Hebrew University of Jerusalem.
 Taub is also an internationally recognized voice in the discourse on Zionism.

 Biography

 Gadi Taub grew up in Jerusalem.
 Taub's maternal grandparents were Polish Zionist pioneers who immigrated to British Mandatory Palestine in the 1920s.
 His father and grandfather, Yitzhak and Yahezkel Taub, fled Czechoslovakia in 1939 after the Nazi invasion.
 When they arrived in Mandatory Palestine they were interned by the British.
 Later Yitzhak fought in the 1948 War of Independence.
 After the war, he studied economics and law, became a senior economist and journalist, and then chair of the Israel Securities Authority.

 Gadi Taub attended the Hebrew University Secondary School and then did his 3 years' compulsory military service in the Israeli Air Force.
 From 1986 to 1998 Taub worked as a writer and presenter of children's programs on Israeli radio and television.
 Meanwhile, he completed his bachelor's degree in History and General Humanities at Tel Aviv University, wrote a book of short stories, and published a book of essays, "The Dispirited Rebellion: Essays on Contemporary Israeli Culture" [in Hebrew].

 From 1998 to 2003, Taub studied at Rutgers University, New Jersey, where he received his PhD in American History.
 His thesis was on American liberalism and philosophical pragmatism.
 Meanwhile, he wrote a novel for young adults, The Witch from Melchet Street.